apache/inlong-website/docs/data_node/extract_node/sqlserver-cdc.md

 ---
-title: SqlServer-CDC
+title: SQLServer-CDC
 sidebar_position: 11
 ---
-## SqlServer Extract Node
+## SQLServer Extract Node

 The SqlServer extract node reads data and incremental data from the SqlServer database.
 The following will describe how to set up the SqlServer extraction node.